 The Kent Breast Health Center uses advanced 3D mammograms called digital breast tomosynthesis.
 This gives our radiologists a three-dimensional look at breast tissue, versus the traditional two-dimensional images, which means they have a clearer and more comprehensive view.
 The result is earlier detection and decreased false positives.
-Findings on a mammogram require needle biopsy to determine a breast cancer is present.
+Findings on a mammogram require needle biopsy.
 When found at its early, breast cancer treatment often requires less surgery, radiation or drug treatment.

 The Kent Breast Cancer Risk Assessment Program provides your lifetime estimated risk of breast cancer for all patients that undergo mammograms at The Kent Breast Health Center.

-This risk assessment is a calculation that takes into account personal history, family history and other risk factors in order to provide an estimated chance of developing breast cancer.
-It can help you and your doctor choose a screening regimen and preventative options.
+This risk assessment is a calculation that takes into account personal history, family history, and other risk factors in order to provide an estimated chance of developing breast cancer.
+It can help you and your doctor chooses a screening regimen and preventative options.